NikolaiRadke/Schimpfolino/src/eeprom/README.md

 ![EEPROM with Arduino](https://www.nikolairadke.de/schimpfolino/eeprom_verbinden.jpg)

 **Wait!** Where is the **pull up resistor**?
-Yes indeed, I2C needs a pull up resistor, **4,7k** between **SDA** and **VCC**.
+Yes indeed, I2C needs a pull up resistor, **4,7kOhm** between **SDA** and **VCC**.
 But: The Arduino has an internal **20 kOhm** pull up resistor at every I/O pin.
 These are pulled up with every I2C connections when the standard library **Wire.h** is used.
 This is not the correct value but works reliable with slow connections.
 This is a very slow connection.
 But if you are unsure, add an externel pull up resistor.
 Schimpfolino's display finally has the missing resistors on board.

 ### Flashing the content

 1. Connect the Arduino to your computer.
 2. Open the Schimpfolino writer sketch **eeprom_writer.ino** in the Arduino IDE and upload the sketch.
-3. Start your favorite serial terminal, set to **9600 Baud, 8-N-1** and a **5ms delay** after each character, no Linefeed (LF) oder Carriage Return (CR).
+3. Start your favorite serial terminal, set to **9600 Baud, 8-N-1** and a **5 ms delay** after each character, no Linefeed (LF) oder Carriage Return (CR).
 4. Open the connection to the port (COM? in Windows, see Device Manager or IDE | /dev/ttyACM0 for Arduino Uno or /dev/ttyUSB? other Arduinos in Linux)
 5. The Arduino will tell you through the serial terminal, what eeprom_writer is doing.
 Now upload the files **eeprom1.txt** to **eeprom5.txt**.
 6. Close the connection and remove the EEPROM.